-If you’re after Indian Street Food in Georgetown you’ll need to head to Little India, there is a Samosa Stand selling Samosa’a and other fried Indian treats on the corner of Lebuh Queen and Lebuh Pasar, and opposite there’s a small area with stands selling local Indian dishes and Chai!
+When it comes to what to eat in Georgetown, Indian food is very popular too so if you’re after Indian Street Food in Georgetown you’ll need to head to Little India, there is a Samosa Stand selling Samosa’a and other fried Indian treats on the corner of Lebuh Queen and Lebuh Pasar, and opposite there’s a small area with stands selling local Indian dishes and Chai!

 Street Food Tours are also very popular in Georgetown, I didn’t see many being advertised on the street so booking online is a good way to secure and book one.
 You can go on a Walking Food and Market Tour, a 3 Hour Food Tour tasting 10 local dishes and a Half Day Evening Food Tour to name a few.

 Georgetown is full of really cool cafes selling a huge range of coffees, teas, juices, smoothies and cakes, it’s unbelievable!
 Scroll down to ‘where to eat in Georgetown’ to see which cafes I recommend, although you’ll see plenty as you walk around too!

 I really enjoyed going on a free walking tour.
 I did one that is run by the tourist office.
 Usually, free walking tours advertise as free but you have to pay a tip as they are not government-run however there is no need to do that on this walking tour of Georgetown because it’s run by the government so this is purely a free thing to do in Georgetown.